retrhelo/retrhelo.github.io/content/posts/docker/docker_wechat.md

 ## Run the container

-After setting up, start the container with `docker start -i wechat`.
+After setting up, start the container with `docker start wechat`.
 It would trigger the following window to appear.

 <div align="center">